Our brands

 Printable surface that allows the freedom of design

-NRT Top Layer is a component of high density cork designed for direct and digital printing that flooring allows for virtually limitless styles and designs to suit the most discerning customers taste.
-Its compact and smooth surface allows the printing of a customized design, while contributing for an extraordinary performance on the impact noise attenuation.
+NRT Top Layer is a component of high density cork designed for direct and digital printing that flooring allows for virtually limitless styles and designs to suit the most discerning customer's taste.
+Its compact and smooth surface allows the printing of a customized design, while contributing to an extraordinary performance on the impact noise attenuation.

 • Top layer NRT 94 with negative carbon balance